ellinaiv/AndroidNative/README.md

 Silje Helene Lund, siljehlu</br>
 ```

-You can find all the information on the arcitechture and technical solutions in the __Demo adn stack.pptx__.
+You can find all the information on the arcitechture and technical solutions in the __Demo and stack.pptx__.